 - City streets.
 More collisions occur in urban areas, where there is a higher concentration of pedestrians.
 Unfortunately, this also means that more of the population—including children going to school and elderly parents crossing the street—is at risk every day.

 - Highways: Hikers, people unwisely crossing along medians, and even people who have run out of gas and are walking a few miles to the next exit.
-The increased speed along the highway makes these pedestrians more likely to be killed in the event of a collision.
+The increased speed along the highway makes people more likely to be killed in the event of a collision.

 - Sidewalks.
 We know that sidewalks are safe, right?
 They're made for pedestrians; they're only supposed to be used for walking.
 The problem is, when a driver's vision is impaired from intoxication or night blindness, it can be difficult to see where the road ends and a sidewalk begins, particularly in areas where the sidewalk is close to the road.

 - Outside your front door.
 If sidewalks aren't safe, then driveways certainly aren't.
-Many pedestrians are hit each year in their own neighborhoods: children playing at the end of the cul-de-sac, crossing driveways, or adults going for an evening jog.
+Many pedestrian injury claims result from people being hit in their own neighborhoods: children playing at the end of the cul-de-sac, crossing driveways, or adults going for an evening jog.

 - Inside your house.
 This may sound extreme, but there are collisions where a reckless driver smashes into a house injuring the residents.
 A brick home is not as much protection as we would like to believe.

 Hit By a Car?
-Speak With Our Pedestrian Collision Attorneys Today to Protect Your Rights
+Speak With Our Pedestrian Injury Attorneys Today to Protect Your Rights

 It shouldn't have to be this way.
 Pedestrians should be able to walk safely without the danger of being struck by a vehicle with a negligent driver.
 When these victims cannot speak for themselves, David Hart is the board-certified Texas injury attorney who speaks in their defense.
 We’re located in Colleyville, and are conveniently positioned to serve Grapevine, Keller, and the entire Dallas Fort Worth region.
 If someone you love was hit by a car while on foot, contact The Hart Law Firm today at 1(800) 856-2347 and we will try to help you and your family recover.